The Wall: Background

 To help manage the project's 26 tracks, Waters decided to bring in an outside producer and collaborator, feeling he needed "a collaborator who was musically and intellectually in a similar place to where I was".
 They hired Ezrin at the suggestion of Waters's then-wife Carolyne Christie, who had worked as Ezrin's secretary.
 Ezrin had previously worked with Alice Cooper, Lou Reed, Kiss, and Peter Gabriel.
 From the start, Waters made it clear who was in charge, telling him: "You can write anything you want.
 Just don't expect any credit."

-Ezrin and Gilmour reviewed Waters's concept, discarding what they thought was not good enough.
 Waters and Ezrin worked mostly on the story, improving the concept.
 Ezrin presented a 40-page script to the rest of the band, with positive results.
 He recalled: "The next day at the studio, we had a table read, like you would with a play, but with the whole of the band, and their eyes all twinkled, because then they could see the album."
 Ezrin broadened the storyline, distancing it from the autobiographical work Waters had written and basing it on a composite character named Pink.
 The engineer Nick Griffiths later said: "Ezrin was very good in The Wall, because he did manage to pull the whole thing together.
 He's a very forceful guy.
 There was a lot of argument about how it should sound between Roger and Dave, and he bridged the gap between them."
 Waters wrote most of the album, with Gilmour co-writing "Comfortably Numb", "Run Like Hell", and "Young Lust", and Ezrin co-writing "The Trial".

 Concept and storyline

 The Wall is a rock opera that explores abandonment, cycles of violence, and isolation, symbolized by a wall.
 The songs create a storyline of events in the life of Pink, a fictional rock star based on Waters and Pink Floyd's former frontman Syd Barrett.
 The first half of the album largely features events from Waters' childhood and young adulthood, such as the death of his father in WWII, and his wife's infidelity.
-The album also includes several references to Barrett, namely the track "Nobody Home".
+The album also includes several references to Barrett, namely the track "Nobody Home", which mirrors lyrically one of Barrett's final songs for the Floyd, the unreleased B-side "Vegetable Man" through descriptions of the narrator's possessions and character.
 "Comfortably Numb" was inspired by Waters' injection with a muscle relaxant to combat the effects of hepatitis during the In the Flesh tour in Philadelphia.
-Also paralleling the In the Flesh tour was the song "In the Flesh", a satirical commentary on fascism that is also representative of Waters' feelings of hostility towards his audiences.
+In the song "In the Flesh", Waters "imagines himself as a fascist dictator".